-While I do have a generalist practice and work with many ages and presenting concerns, I have a real passion for joining people in their battles against anxiety (social, panic, generalized, OCD, PTSD), depression, shame, disordered eating, perfectionism, guilt, co-dependency, stress, conflict, and relationship problems.
+While I do have a generalist practice and work with many ages and presenting concerns, I have a real passion for joining people in their battles against anxiety (social, panic, generalized, OCD, PTSD), depression, shame, disordered eating, perfectionism, guilt, insomnia, co-dependency, stress, conflict, and relationship problems.
 I have a special interest in working with adolescents and couples, but as mentioned, I see people of all ages.

 As mentioned above, I also offer the specialized services of Divorce Coaching, Child Specialist (for children 10 years or older) and Hear the Child Interviews and Reports.
 I am a member of the Kamloops Collaborative Family Law Association as well as a member of the Hear the Child Roster.